Classical Guitar, an incredible instrument

 These are obviously bigger topics than a bullet point and they have all been addressed at length in the podcast and blog, but just as a reminder…

-- Set goals for yourself.
-For the day, for the week, month and year.
+- Set classical guitar goals for yourself: for the day, for the week, month, and year.
 They will help you stay on track and avoid frustration.

 - Remain positive.
 This is a beautiful way to spend your time and even if you don’t feel it you are most likely making progress.
 A positive mindset will help you remain dedicated and improve.